Samibo-cmd/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory contains a command to create a directory 7-movethatfile contains the command to move files 8-firstdelete contains the delete command
+6-firstdirectory contains a command to create a directory 7-movethatfile contains the command to move files 8-firstdelete contains the delete command 9-firstdirdeletion contain the command to delete a directory